 - Employee lifecycle, their loyalty to your company, the growing years of effort, experience and knowledge

-Each of these changes must be acknowledged and addressed by tweaking your employee compensation strategy from time to time.
+Each of these changes must be acknowledged and addressed by tweaking your strategy from time to time.

 Supporting your employee compensation strategy with HR software

 That's where online HR software comes in.
 You can record all your data in one convenient location while viewing every update in chronological order.